Stochastic: Social sciences

 Stochastic social science theory is similar to systems theory in that events are interactions of systems, although with a marked emphasis on unconscious processes.
 The event creates its own conditions of possibility, rendering it unpredictable if simply for the number of variables involved.
 Stochastic social science theory can be seen as an elaboration of a kind of 'third axis' in which to situate human behavior alongside the traditional 'nature vs. nurture' opposition.
 See Julia Kristeva on her usage of the 'semiotic', Luce Irigaray on reverse Heideggerian epistemology, and Pierre Bourdieu on polythetic space for examples of stochastic social science theory.

-The term "Stochastic Terrorism" has fallen into frequent use with regard to lone wolf terrorism.
+The term stochastic terrorism has come into frequent use with regard to lone wolf terrorism.
 The terms "Scripted Violence" and "Stochastic Terrorism" are linked in a "cause <> effect" relationship.
-"Scripted Violence" rhetoric can result in an act of "Stochastic Terrorism."
+"Scripted violence" rhetoric can result in an act of "stochastic terrorism".
 The phrase "scripted violence" has been used in social science since at least 2002.

 Author David Neiwert, who wrote the book Alt-America, told Salon interviewer Chauncey Devega: